 HB 171- Homestead Exemptions for Totally and Permanently Disabled First Responders by Rep. Daniels failed this session.
-Neither bill was heard in committee.
+This bill died in its first committee stop.

 The bill removes limitations related to disabilities caused by cardiac events, eliminates obsolete provisions, and renumbers and amends various subsections for clarity.
 This bill requires applicants to provide specific documentation to the county property appraiser.
 The bill also includes notices to taxpayers and physicians regarding the consequences of providing false information.